d2foundry/hot-metal/docs/features/roll-editor.md

 #### Range

-The Range stat of a weapon seeks to show how far a weapon can do max damage before it starts to experiences damage falloff.
+The Range stat of a weapon seeks to show how far a weapon can do max damage before it starts to experience damage falloff.
 This stat alone is what defines the hip-fire range of a weapon's type.
 In order to find a weapon's ADS damage falloff you need to take the hip-fire falloff start distance in meters and multiply it by the weapon's Zoom divided by 10.
-E.g. Autumn Wind has a hip-fire damage falloff start distance of 18.69m and its Zoom is 17.
-So if you multiply 18.69 * (17/10) you will get 31.773m.
-This is slightly different than the value that you will see listed on a weapon's page.
-Our exact formula accounts for the weapon moving backwards when you ADS, thus reducing the Zoom value by .25.
+Lastly, we take into account the weapon moving backwards when you ADS which reduces your Zoom value by .25.
+This can be interpreted by the following equation where $d_{A}$ is the ADS damage falloff distance in meters.
+In this example, Autumn Wind has a hip-fire damage falloff distance of 18.69m and its Zoom is 17

+$$ d_A = 31.305m = 18.69 * {( 17 - 0.25) \over 10 } $$

+With this calculation, Autumn Wind has an ADS damage falloff start distance of 31.305m.
 More details on this formula can be found in our [range explanation document](../calculations/range.md).

 When it comes to Glaives, the Range stat affects its projectile speed in addition to its damage falloff distance.
 At 0 range its projectile travels at 60m/s and at 100 range it is 100m/s.